gaia-taipei/tw-firefox-weekly/GregWeng.md

 ### Write more integration tests

+* Bug 1232281 - Implement test_home_button.py (in Lockscreen) as an Integration test in JavaScript
+  * r?=Tim

-* Bug 1219681 - Implement *test_lockscreen_unlock_to_homescreen_with_passcode.py* as an integration test in JavaScript
+* Bug 1219682 - Implement *test_lockscreen_wake_with_notification.py* as an integration test in JavaScript
-  * Landed
+ * r?=Tim

-* Bug 1219692 - Implement *test_settings_passcode.py* as an integration test in JavaScript (by Scott)
+* Bug 1219680 - Implement *test_lockscreen_unlock_to_homescreen.py* as an integration test in JavaScript
-  * Review+; landed
+  * r?=Tim

+* Bug 1219679 - Implement *test_lockscreen_time_check.py* as an integration test in JavaScript
+  * Need to clarify the test case; waiting NI reply

 ### DeviceLock API

 * (Queued after the Gij tests)

 ### Other tasks
-* Bug 942837 - [User Story] Show Alarm Time on Lock Screen (by Prateek)
-  * Review+; landed

-* Bug 1165814 - [raptor] Add an option to let user determinate when to flush the log, and add a Marionette phase for combing them together
-  * My first priority these 2 weeks since there would be a demo at Mozlando
-  * I fired another bug more close to the case I'm dealing with now; see below

 * Bug 1228492 - [PerformanceTool] (Tracking bug) Workable prototype to measure microbehaviors
+  * I now work on writing a driver to control all relevant tasks at once
+  * Current requirements: screenrecords, code weaving, raptor test, logcat, etc.
-  * There are lots of issues now listed on the bug pages.
+  * Will update on the bug
-  * I now have two available demos
-  * Another one is ongoing
-  * Still encountered some serious instabilities on devices
-  * Need to find out a way to verify this method

 * From 11/17 to 11/21 we attended JSConf.Asia in Singapore
   * Will hold a Brown Bag after Mozlando